syncfusion-content/wpf-docs/wpf/SfChart/Getting-Started.md

->Note: SfChart supports default axes (primary and secondary axis will be generated automatically), which will create the primary and secondary axis based on the data binded with chart.
+N> SfChart supports default axes (primary and secondary axis will be generated automatically), which will create the primary and secondary axis based on the data binded with chart.

 ###Add ChartSeries to Chart